zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 Follow along to add code to your security system.

 > Don't want to type?
-All this section's code has been added for you if you checkout the `step-3` branch
+All this section's code has been added for you if move to step 1 in your git repo with `git checkout -f step-3`.
+Moving to step one will loose modifications you've made so far.

 ###Creating your first app